-Munz's onion (Allim munzii) is federally listed as Endangered, and State listed as Threatened; the species rank is 1B.1 in the CNPS Rare Plant Inventory.
+Munz's onion (Allim munzii) is federally listed as Endangered, and State listed as Threatened; the species rank is 1B.1 in the CNPS rare plant inventory.
 The species is found in grassy openings in coastal-sage scrub vegetation at elevations ranging from 300-900m.
 Its blooming period is from April to May.
-No suitable habitat for this species is present on site.
+The project site has been disked and there is no suitable habitat for this species.
 This species is not present.